Gambling and online casinos in Gabon

 Online gambling in Gabon is developing rapidly.

-more and more residents of the country bet online and play virtual casinos.
+With the spread of mobile Internet and the growing number of smartphones, more and more residents of the country are betting online and playing virtual casinos.

-but since 2018, the government has allowed online activities under an offline license.
+The legislation does not contain a separate act regulating internet gambling, but since 2018 the government has allowed online activities under an offline license.

 Popular platforms:- 1xBet Gabon, Premier Bet GA, BetWinner Africa, SportyBet;